+- git

+- your compiler (gcc 4.8 or above, or clang)

+- Python version >2.7

+- NumPy

+- the zlib compression library and its corresponding development header/include files

+- the Eigen template library (only consists of development header/include files); note that MRtrix3 may not run correctly with the beta release of Eigen, so we recommend download and installation of the latest stable release

-- git - your compiler (gcc 4.8 or above, or clang) - Python version >2.6 - the zlib compression library and its corresponding development header/include files - the Eigen template library (only consists of development header/include files) - Qt version >4.7, its corresponding development header/include files, and the executables required to compile the code.
+- Qt version >4.7, its corresponding development header/include files, and the executables required to compile the code.
 Note this will most likely be broken up into several packages, depending on how your distribution has chosen to distribute this.
 You will need to get those that provide these Qt modules: Core, GUI, OpenGL, SVG, and the qmake, rcc & moc executables (note these will probably be included in one of the other packages).

 Warning: The compiler included in Ubuntu 12.04 and other older distributions is no longer capable of compiling MRtrix3, as it now requires C++11 support.
 The solution is to use a newer compiler as provided by the Ubuntu toolchain PPA - follow the link for instructions on how to add the PPA.
 Once the PPA has been added, you'll need to issue a sudo apt-get update, followed by sudo apt-get install g++-4.9.
-You will probably also need to tell ./configure to use this compiler (see ./configure -help for further options):
+You will probably also need to tell./configure to use this compiler (see ./configure -help for further options):

 '''

-CXX=g++-4.9 LD=g++-4.9 ./configure
+CXX=g++-4.9 ./configure

 '''